-- The VACON® 3000 design guide provides technical information to understand the capabilities of the VACON® 3000 drive for integration into motor control and monitoring systems. - The VACON® 3000 application guides provide greater detail on how to work with the applications and how to set the parameters of the AC drive. - The operating and installation guides for VACON® options give detailed information about specific drive options.
+- The VACON® 3000 application guides provide greater detail on how to work with the applications and how to set the parameters of the AC drive. - The operating and installation guides for VACON® options give detailed information about specific drive options.